newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 Every initiative, project, or campaign starts with a kick-off meeting where contributors and decision-makers involved with the marketing campaign get to know each other, define objectives, and align on engagement parameters.

 The kick-off meeting is the first step in getting your marketing campaign off the ground.
-It is a 1-hour meeting where contributors and decision-makers get to know each other, define objectives and timing, and align on engagement parameters.
+It is a one-hour meeting where contributors and decision-makers get to know each other, define objectives and timing, and align on engagement parameters.

-Activities include information gathering, discussion and agreement on campaign parameters that are documented in the Campaign Brief, Project Plan and Discovery Questionnaire.
+Activities include information gathering, discussion, and agreement on campaign parameters that are documented in the Campaign Brief, Project Plan, and Discovery Questionnaire.
 If there are outstanding decisions coming out of the kick-off, additional meetings will need to be scheduled to work through and align.

-Outputs from the kick-off are a completed Campaign Brief, Project Plan, Discovery Questionnaire and team roles and responsibilities documentation The documents from the kick-off will determine the timing, requirements, and ways of working to be followed for the rest of the campaign.
+Outputs from the kick-off are a completed Campaign Brief, Project Plan, Discovery Questionnaire, and team roles and responsibilities documentation.
+The documents from the kick-off will determine the timing, requirements, and ways of working to be followed for the rest of the campaign.

 ## Why it matters